dfeng/blog/_posts/2014-12-25-copenhagen.md

 > It is the choice between unsustainable and sustainable living.

 Suddenly, there was a common theme to everything -- my distaste for the consumerist culture; my enjoyment of [minimalism](http://www.minimallyminimal.com/) and Apple products; my love for clean and beautiful mathematical proofs; this fine establishment of a website.
+Copenhagen delivered.

+But your mileage may vary.

+You may come home enlightened about yourself, albeit drenched in rain.
+Or you wont -- not my problem.
+If I were not enamored of minimalism, I probably would have found Copenhagen rather lacking as a tourist destination.
+As such, I thoroughly enjoyed it, especially the Airbnb residence that was as Scandinavian as you can dream it.
+One thing though that Copenhagen has going for it is that Sweden lies a wee 30 minute train ride away -- convenient for those of you who travel for the country tallies.

 ![](/img/copenhagen/IMG_8784.jpg)